rishiosaur/rishiosaur.github.io/index.md

 </div>

 ### A bit about me.
-{: data-aos="zoom-in" }

 There really isn't too much to learn about me.
 I live with my parents, am studying in the IB Program at Turner Fenton Secondary, and love CS and math.

-I publish my papers on <a href="https://observablehq.com/@rishiosaur" style="--theme:orange" class="hover-white no-underline black border-up">Observable</a>, I use <a href="https://music.apple.com/profile/itsrishikothari" style="--theme:red" class="hover-white no-underline black border-up">Apple Music</a>, you can find my resumé on <a href="https://www.notion.so/rishikothari/Resum-1f30f8797204413c8ef738558aa89f1b" style="--theme:grey" class="hover-white no-underline black border-up">Notion</a>, and I shoot photos on <a href="https://instagram.com/yo.rishi" style="--theme:purple" class="hover-white no-underline black border-up">Instagram</a>.
+I publish my papers on <a href="https://observablehq.com/@rishiosaur" style="--theme:orange" class="hover-white no-underline black border-up-small">Observable</a>, I use <a href="https://music.apple.com/profile/itsrishikothari" style="--theme:red" class="hover-white no-underline black border-up-small">Apple Music</a>, and I shoot photos on <a href="https://instagram.com/yo.rishi" style="--theme:purple" class="hover-white no-underline black border-up-small">Instagram</a>.

-{: data-aos="fade-left"}
+My manifesto can be found on my <a href="/about" style="--theme:#957DAD" class="hover-white no-underline black border-up-small">about page</a>, and you can find my resumé on <a href="https://www.notion.so/rishikothari/Resum-1f30f8797204413c8ef738558aa89f1b" style="--theme:grey" class="hover-white no-underline black border-up-small">Notion</a>.

 {% if page.internships %}